 But, like all bad movies, this one requires a lot of patience from its viewers.
 The pace is pretty slow and it's hard to get over the fact that the entire film is set inside the bakery.
 Why don't the characters just break out -- or call someone from a cell phone?
 Oh yeah, the one and only cell phone has run out of batteries.

 It's suprisingly devoid of any sleaze, something that Band usually doesn't shy away from given his sexually explicit "Meridian" from the early 1990s.
 The make-up effects are unimpressive.
 But the killer Gingerbread Man puppet is a lot of fun to look at and was worth every penny Band spent on it -- probably in the $100 range.

 The best bad horror movie since "Jack Frost."
 Lucius says go check it out.

+That's nothing, the sequel's out now!
+Gingerdead Man 2: The Passion of the Crust.
 Seriously the trailer's up on YouTube.
 Watch for the MechaBakeryMan that Gingy takes control of!

 Posted by Tiffany on October 6, 2008